Network Parameters #

 .

-The Protocol value also determines how the App is reachable from the outside (if Public is set to true), and how it is checked for its health.
+is set to true), and how it is checked for its health.
 The details are outlined in the table below.

-Protocol | Default Container Port | External Port | Health Check | Notes |
+Protocol | Example container ports | External Port | Health Check | Notes |

 ---|---|---|---|---|